Giftbit/giftbit-example-marketplace/README.md

         - getMarketplaceGifts()
         - getRegions()
         - sendCampaign()
+        - sendEmbeddedCampaign()
     - These functions are the most important because they send information to the local server
         - viewing these functions will help you understand what react state is used to query Giftbit
         - for all GET requests, the server will simply pass the query parameters to Giftbit, and return the response.
         - for the POST request to /campaign, the server will add some extra information to the body.
 Therefore it is important to view the server logs for seeing what exactly is being sent to Giftbit
+ - render() is the main function
+    - this function is run automatically, and can be traced through to understand the generated HTML
 ## Bugs, Improvements, and Suggestions
 If you find something that can make the app better, or easier to understand, let us know!
  - You can create an [issue](https://github.com/Giftbit/giftbit-example-marketplace/issues) to start a discussion